pajatopmr/source-filter/README.md

 The exercise arose from a question posed by Sean O (Learning Swift Boston meet-up group co-organizer):

-    SeanO [6:15 PM]
-    does anyone have suggestions on how I could reduce the amount of code I have in this solution? this function is responsible for discovering swift source code files, while also excluding files that are part of a blacklist.
+"does anyone have suggestions on how I could reduce the amount of code I have in this solution? this function is responsible for discovering swift source code files, while also excluding files that are part of a blacklist."

-    ```func sourceFilesContained(in path: String) -> [String] {
+    func sourceFilesContained(in path: String) -> [String] {
         let subpaths = FileManager.default.subpaths(atPath: path) ?? []
         return subpaths
             .filter {